stefanjf/Archive-MS-Teams-Messages/README.md

 # Archive MS Teams Channel Messages
 **Having problems running this to archive your CVR Teams messages?
 Drop me a note at stefan.fernandez.1@us.af.mil and I'd be happy to archive your channels (if you give me permissions to your Team).**

+This tool was developed by Stefan Fernandez.
+This version has additional features added by Dan Risacher (daniel.r.risacher.civ@mail.mil)

 ## Overview

 This was written to support CVR Teams migration efforts.
 However, it should work on any Teams tenant that is accessible from the Microsoft Graph API.